arangodb/docs/3.10/aql/fundamentals-syntax.md

 Due to the backticks, `filter` and `sort` are interpreted as names and not as keywords here.

-The example can alternatively written as:
+You can also use forward ticks:

 ```aql
 FOR f IN ´filter´